Bird, Taurasi earn spots on fifth US Olympic basketball team - WTMJ

 There will also be six newcomers to the Olympic stage led by reigning WNBA MVP A’ja Wilson.
 The Las Vegas Aces star helped the U.S. win the World Championship in 2018 in Spain.
 Others making their Olympic debuts are Skylar Diggins-Smith, Chelsea Gray, Ariel Atkins, Jewell Loyd and Napheesa Collier.

 “Happy for the roster we have.
-There’s a great mix of very experienced players to first-time Olympians,” U.S. coach Dawn Staley said.
+There’s a great mix of very experienced players to first-time Olympians,” said Dawn Staley, who will be the first Black head coach of the team.
 “You need a good mix especially if you’re going to take care of winning a gold medal today and what the future looks like.”

 Two former WNBA MVPs who didn’t make the roster were Elena Delle Donne and Nneka Ogwumike.
 Delle Donne hasn’t played all season as she’s recovering from back surgery.
 Ogwumike has been sidelined with a left knee sprained suffered earlier this month.
 She was expected to return around the WNBA’s Olympic break next month.